Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-where $\Delta U^{-1}(\cdot)$ represents the inverse function of $\Delta U(s)$ and we have kept only the dominant order of the asymptotic approximation (see Appendix B).
-Importantly, when $T_s\rightarrow\infty$ we obtain $f(t)\sim t^{-2}$ under very general assumptions for the form of $V(s)$ and $U(x,s)$.
-In addition, when $V(s)$ and $\Delta U(s)$ are asymptotically equivalent, $f(t)$ behaves as a power law $f(t)\sim t^{-2-c\frac{T_x}{T_s}},\, c\in\mathbb{R}^+$ with an exponent that depends on the ratio between the fluctuations in $x$ and in $s$.
-This derivation qualitatively recovers what we observed for the worm behavior, Fig.\,\ref{fig:2}, showcasing how slow non-ergodic drives can indeed give rise to heavy-tailed first passage time distributions.
-In the following section, we demonstrate these results with illustrative examples.
+Here, $\Delta U^{-1}(\cdot)$ represents the inverse function of $\Delta U(s)$ and we kept only the dominant order of the asymptotic approximation (see Appendix C).
+Importantly, when $T_s\rightarrow\infty$ we obtain $f(t)\sim t^{-2}$ under very general assumptions on the form of $V(s)$ and $U(x,s)$.
+In addition, when $V(s)$ and $\Delta U(s)$ are asymptotically equivalent, i.e., grow with the same power of $s$ at large $s$, the distribution $f(t)$ behaves as a power law $f(t)\sim t^{-2-c\frac{T_x}{T_s}}$ with a correction to $-2$ proportional to $\frac{T_x}{T_s}$.
+In Fig.\,S3 we confirm our theoretical predictions using numerical simulations of a Poisson process with varying hopping rates (see Appendix C).
+Eq.~\ref{eq:f(t)_asymp} thus shows that slow modulation, which may result from interactions with the environment and/or slowly varying internal states \cite{Bargmann2012,Marder2012}, can indeed generally yield heavy-tailed FPTD.